 pg.
-30 Supplemental Restraint System (optional in Canada)
+42 Supplemental Restraint System

 As an enhancement to the three-point seat belt system, your Volvo is equipped with a Supplemental Restraint System (SRS).
-The Volvo SRS consists of a drivers side air bag with a driver's side knee bolster.
-The system is designed to supplement the protection provided by the three-point seat belt system.
+The Volvo SRS consists of a driver's side airbag with a driver's side knee bolster.
+The systems is designed to supplement the protection provided by the three-point seat belt system.

-The interior of an SRS-equipped Volvo looks very much the same as any other.
+The interior of an SRS-equipped Volvo loos very much the same as any other.
 The only indications of the system's presence are the "SRS" embossed on the steering wheel pad, and the knee bolster beneath the steering column.
 Also, the SRS diagnostic receptacle is indicated on the center dash panel.

-The air bag is folded and located in the center of the steering wheel.
-It is released only during a frontal or certain front-angular collision in which the forces sustained by the car are equivalent to an impact into a rigid barrier of approximately 12 mph (19 kph).
+The airbag is folded and located in the center of the steering wheel.
+It is released only during certain frontal or front-angular collisions, depending upon the crash severity, angle, speed, and object impacted.

 WARNING!
 As its name implies, SRS is designed to be a SUPPLEMENT to - not a replacement for - the three-point belt system.
-The air bag is not designed to be released in the event of a protection, wear seat belts at all times.
+The airbag is not designed to be released in the event of a side or rear-end collision, or during a rollover situation.
+For maximum protection, wear seat belts at all times.
 Be aware that no system can prevent all possible injuries that may occur in an accident.

-The air bag system includes a gas generator (1), surrounded by the air bag itself (2).
-In the event of a frontal or certain front-angular collision in which the forces sustained by the car are equivalent to an impact into a rigid barrier of approximately 12 mph (19 kph)), the sensor (3) activates the gas generator causing the air bag to be inflated with nitrogen gas.
-As the movement of the driver compresses the air bag, some of the gas is expelled at a controlled rate to provide better cushioning.

-The entire process, including inflation and deflation of the air bag takes approximately two-tenths of a second.
+The airbag system includes a gas generator (1), surrounded by the airbag itself (2).
+To deploy the system, the sensor (3) activates the gas generator causing the airbag to be inflated with nitrogen gas.
+As the movement of the driver compresses the airbag, some of the gas is expelled at a controlled rate to provide better cushioning.
+The entire process, including inflation and deflation of the airbag takes approximately two-tenths of a second.